AeroMAPS/AeroMAPS/_sources/books/documentation_airtransport.md

 ## Aircraft energy: decarbonization of energy

 The parameter that corresponds to the decarbonization of energy is the CO<sub>2</sub> content of the $CO_2/E$ energy.
-Its evolution is based on the introduction of alternative fuels in the fleet to replace fossil kerosene.
-The objective is therefore to estimate the emission factor of alternative fuels over their entire life cycle.
+Its evolution is based on the introduction of alternative energy carriers in the fleet to replace fossil kerosene.
+The objective is therefore to estimate the emission factor of alternative energy carriers (only in the form of fuel so far) over their entire life cycle.
 The latter is expressed in gCO<sub>2</sub>-eq/MJ<sub>fuel</sub>, but the emissions will be directly assimilated to CO<sub>2</sub> for simplification purposes.
 In the following, two approaches are proposed.
 The first one is based on a detailed modeling of the fuels and their integration in the fleet.
-The second is a simplified approach based on a representative alternative fuel.
-However, the direct impact of alternative fuels on non-CO<sub>2</sub>, which is complex to evaluate {cite}`marquart2005upgraded, noppel2007overview`, is not directly considered so far because of the low maturity of the few models present in the literature {cite}`grewe2021evaluating, klower2021quantifying`.
+The second is a simplified approach based on a representative alternative energy carrier.
+However, the direct impact of alternative energy carriers on non-CO<sub>2</sub>, which is complex to evaluate {cite}`marquart2005upgraded, noppel2007overview`, is not directly considered so far because of the low maturity of the few models present in the literature {cite}`grewe2021evaluating, klower2021quantifying`.

 ### Detailed modeling

-First, the objective is to estimate the main characteristics of alternative fuels.
+First, the objective is to estimate the main characteristics of alternative energy carriers.
 These are obtained by statistical analysis of data from the scientific literature.
 Many alternative energy carriers are considered to decarbonize aviation fuel.
 In this work, three main alternatives are studied: biofuels, hydrogen and electrofuels.
 Biofuels and electrofuels are drop-in fuels, while hydrogen requires specific aircraft architectures.
 The selectivity of fuels during their production is not directly considered.

 Biofuels, also called BtL (Biomass-to-Liquid), are fuels derived from biomass.
 Estimating their emission factor is complex.
 In this work, several representative biofuels (not exhaustive) have been defined according to the resource and